New England Fall Travel

 About an hour north of Concord --taking route 2 east to Route 95 north to Route 128 -- is Gloucester, MA, where you can whale watch.
 Call (978)283-1601 for more information.

 From Concord, take route 126 south to Route 16 west to Route 169 south into Woodstock, Ct.
 Here, you will find yourself in the "Quiet Corner" of Connecticut, full of rolling hills, farmland, town centers with town commons and not much else.
 Nearby Putnam is rough around the edges, but has some of the best antique shopping in New England.
 I would recommend staying at the Inn at Woodstock Hill, set in the beautiful countryside of Woodstock.
-We have written a review of the Inn at Woodstock Hill.
+You can read a review of the Inn at Woodstock Hill at http://www.visitingnewengland.com/woodstock.html.
 With nearly 200 pre-1855 homes along with farms, historic churches and classic Connecticut village green centers, Route 169 from Woodstock is one of New England's true hidden gem scenic rides.
 The gentle rolling hills, historic landmarks and roll-down-the-windows-and-feel-good breeze of this scenic byway make Route 169 one of the most beautiful bucolic drives in New England.

 From Woodstock, take scenic Route 44 west to Route 91 North of Hartford, CT, to Bradley International Airport, en route to your return home.